laitathei/Gazebo-rosserial-rescue-robot/README.md

 * `wheel_length` means the real world world robot wheen length
 * `The compensated_parameter` means the value that required in turning process to ensure the simulated robot synchronized with the real world robot
 * If you found that the simulated robot slower than real world robot motion, you should increase compensated_parameter vice versa
-* These parameter can modified according to your situation which means every one should have their own value
+* These parameter can modified according to your situation which means every one should have their own values
 * The program will receive the required information by subscribing two encoder topic and simulated world odometry topic
 * When we increase the motor PWM, the program will tranform the encoder value to the odometry message and publish the odometry message to the simulated world odometry topic
 * Therefore, the simulated robot will always changing its position to reach the final position instead of driving the wheel